joaocarbonell/test/README.md

 #### SET UP THE PROJECT
 To run the docker and build the containers.
-The option `--build` is to force build, and `-d` is to detach and not block the terminal
+The option `--build` is to force build, and `-d` is to detach and not block the terminal.
 ```
 docker-compose up --build -d
 ```